 • You can also contact the Norwegian embassies in the beneficiary countries you are interested in for advice.

 • Sign up to our newsletter and receive information about launching events, matchmaking seminars and other relevant Active Citizens Fund events where you can network and meet potential partners.

 • The application procedures can vary from country to country, but it is the lead applicant that is responsible for writing and sending the project application.
 We encourage you, as a Norwegian partner, to be engaged in the project development process from the beginning to ensure that the activities are relevant to you and that your expenses will be included in the budget and covered.

 • Feel free to use our Rough guide to expenses in Norway as indicative for budgetary purposes.

-• As a rule, a report by an independent auditor qualified to carry out statutory audits of accounting documents certifying that all expenses are incurred in accordance with the agreement shall be accepted as sufficient proof of expenditure for you as a project partner.
+• As a rule, a report by an independent auditor qualified to carry out statutory audits of accounting documents, certifying that all expenses are incurred in accordance with the agreement, is sufficient proof of expenditure for you as a project partner.
 Auditing expenses can be included in the project’s budget.

 • A 10% co-financing of the project is required under the Active Citizens Fund, half of this can be in-kind contribution in the form of voluntary work.
 Norwegian partners are not required to contribute to the co-financing, but you may be asked to provide the in-kind contribution in form of voluntary work.
 Make sure you clarify this point.